AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Clement of Rome.

-The first of the apostolic fathers was **Clement of Rome**, who was bishop from 85 AD. **Eusebius** and **Origen** thought he was Paul\'s fellow laborer.
+The first of the apostolic fathers was Clement of Rome, who was bishop from 85 AD. **Eusebius** and **Origen** thought he was Paul\'s fellow laborer.
 His famous (first) epistle of fifty-nine chapters is about the length of Mark\'s Gospel.
 He appeals to the destruction of the cities of Rome to illustrate the divine punishments but gives no hint of the idea of endless woe, though he devotes three chapters to the resurrection.
-He has been thought to have held to a partial resurrection, for he asks: \"Do we then deem it any great and wonderful thing for the maker of all things to raise up again those who have proudly served him in the assurance of a good faith?\" But this does not prove he held to the annihilation of the wicked, for **Theophilus** and **Origen** use similar language.
-He says: \"Let us reflect how free from wrath he is towards all his creatures.\" God "does good to all, but most abundantly to us who have fled for refuge to his compassions," etc. God is "the all-merciful and beneficent Father." **Neander** affirms that he had the Pauline spirit, \"with love as the motive," and **A. St. J.
+He has been thought to have held to a partial resurrection, for he asks:
+\"Do we then deem it any great and wonderful thing for the maker of all things to raise up again those who have proudly served him in the assurance of a good faith?\" But this does not prove he held to the annihilation of the wicked, for **Theophilus** and **Origen** use similar language.
+He says: \"Let us reflect how free from wrath he is towards all his creatures.\" God "does good to all, but most abundantly to us who have fled for refuge to his compassions," etc. God is "the all-merciful and beneficent Father." **Neander** affirms that he had the Pauline spirit, \"with love as the motive," and **A. St. J. Chambre**,
-Chambre**, D. D.,[^155] thinks \"he probably believed in the salvation of all men,\" and **Allin**[^156] refers to **Rufinus** and says, \"from which we may, I think, infer, that Clement, with other fathers, was a believer in the larger hope.\" It cannot be said that he has left anything positive in relation to the subject, though it is probable that **Chambre** and **Allin** have correctly characterized him.
+D. D.,[^155] thinks \"he probably believed in the salvation of all men,\" and **Allin**[^156] refers to **Rufinus** and says, \"from which we may, I think, infer, that Clement, with other fathers, was a believer in the larger hope.\" It cannot be said that he has left anything positive in relation to the subject, though it is probable that **Chambre** and **Allin** have correctly characterized him.

 He wrote a Greek epistle to the Corinthians which was lost for